rabin-nyaundi/React-movie-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The app list all movies in the list
+The app displays list of movies in the list